-Valium use has long been synonymous with feeling “comfortably numb.”
-Back in the 1960s and 1970s, the drug had even gone by the moniker “Mother’s Little Helpers,” referring to its alleged ability to ease the pressures of pregnancy, motherhood, singlehood, and other “womanly problems.”
+Valium use has long been synonymous with feeling “comfortably numb”.
+Back in the 60s and 70s, it had even gone by the moniker “Mother’s Little Helpers,” referring to its alleged ability to assuage the pressures of pregnancy, motherhood, single-hood, or other “womanly problems”.

-Recent years; however, have seen a bridge between those numbers as rates of prescription drug use and abuse escalate.
-Here’s what we can learn about Valium, its effects, and potential treatment methods for valium addiction.
+Recent years, however, have seen a bridge between those numbers as rates of prescription drug use and abuse escalate.
+Here’s what we can learn about Valium, its effects, and potential treatment methods.

-Diazepam reportedly has been one of the most prescribed medications in the past 40 years.
-Reports have shown that diazepam’s success caused the “benzo boom,” which has increased the production and synthesis of Ativan, Klonopin, and Xanax.
-There are reports of more potent synthetic forms of benzodiazepines that can be bought online.
+Reports have actually shown that diazepam’s success caused the “benzo boom,” which increased the production and synthesis of Ativan, Klonopin, and Xanax.

 - Doctors are required to check patients’ drug histories in a statewide database before prescribing drugs like diazepam.

 - Doctors are not allowed to dispense more than a 30-day supply at once.

 Valium has been classified as a Schedule IV drug and can only be administered by prescription.